Analysis: After lean years, Big Oil is under pressure to spend

 More frequent rotations mean more ships and helicopters will need to be chartered.
 Shell says the change will increase costs slightly but is convinced it will make its North Sea operations more cost effective and productive.

-More generally, salaries across the oil and gas sector have edged up about 6 percent so far in 2018 after declining in the previous three years, according to a survey published by Rigzone www.rigzone.com.
+More generally, salaries across the oil and gas sector have edged up about 6 percent so far in 2018 after declining in the previous three years, according to a survey published by Rigzone.

 At one major firm, senior managers who had been meeting by video conference for several years are now getting flights approved for face-to-face gatherings, according to an executive at the company.